Customer Survey Examples: 15 Popular Use Cases

 You'll often see: "We're sorry to see you go.
 What was the primary reason for cancelling your subscription?"
 Then, list possible reasons and leave a blank box for them to write a different reason, if applicable.

-Transactional surveys
+Transactional Surveys

 Finally, we have transactional surveys.
 The name might be a bit misleading because it's not just about the act of transacting.
 These surveys are triggered by specific interactions or transactions, such as completing a purchase, visiting a store, or contacting customer support.
 They focus on that single event to gather targeted feedback on the customer's immediate experience.